-Add the following glossary terms to the IHE Technical Frameworks General Introduction Glossary:
+Add the following new or modified glossary terms to the IHE Technical Frameworks General Introduction Appendix D:

-- 155 Event A real world activity has reached a well-defined state.
+New (or modified) Glossary Term Definition Synonyms Acronym/ Abbreviation Event A real world activity has reached a well-defined state.
 Events can be organized in a hierarchy and event times can be ambiguous.
 For example, "Person flew from Boston to Chicago" could be defined as one event.
-Or, it could also be "Person arrived at parking lot", "person found parking place", "Person arrived at terminal", "person arrived at security line", "person cleared security", - 160 The level of detail needed is determined by the intended use of the information.

-Event Report - A report describing an Event.
+Or, it could also be "Person arrived at parking lot", "person found parking place", "Person arrived at terminal", "person arrived at security line", "person cleared security", The level of detail needed is determined by the intended use of the information.
+Event Report A report describing an Event.